pavatus/ait-wiki/content/blocks/waypoint_bank.md

 ![Waypoint Bank](images/waypoint_bank/waypoint_bank_display.png)

-The Waypoint Bank is a easy way to remake
+The Waypoint Bank is a easy way to fix your storage issues with waypoint cartriges,just put them in and remotly activate them from anywhere in the tardis!

 ## Recipe